 10 – Not Considering All the Media Channels at Your Disposal

-Yes, Facebook, LinkedIn, and Twitter are channels to consider.
-But are there niche sites related to your industry that you should advertsie on?
+Yes, Facebook, LinkedIn, and Twitter channels to consider.
+But are there niche sites related to your industry that you should advertise on?
 Where does PPC fit in?
 What about retargeting?
 DRIP email marketing campaigns?
 Google Shopping Cart?
 Amazon?

-Are there ‘ride-alongs’ you can advertise in on industry newsletters?
-Can you sponsor an e-book on a major thought leading website?
-Is Yelp! a viable channel for you to consider and who’s managing the relationship with those customers checking in through Foursquare?
+Are there ‘ride-alongs’ you can advertise in industry newsletters?
+Can you sponsor an e-book on a major thought-leading website?
+Is Yelp! a viable channel for you to consider?

 The point is: don’t limit yourself to thinking it’s all about your website.
 The ecosystem of online marketing is bigger than that…much bigger than that.